 The city is among the most fundamental human institutions.
 Across history, cities have been sites of basic innovation in economic, political and cultural life — centres of trade, seats of empire and the locale of scientific, social and artistic creativity.
 Cities retain these roles today and are the home of a growing majority of the world’s population who increasingly live in large metropolitan regions of several million people.
 Often, as in many Canadian cities, these urban regions are marked by complex social diversity, striking contrasts of wealth and poverty and a challenging array of planning and environmental dilemmas.

-As a student in Urban Studies, you will focus on cities as distinctive entities and explore the meaning and function of cities in the larger society.
-You'll be taking courses from a broad range of fields including:
+As a student in urban studies, you will focus on cities as distinctive entities and explore the meaning and function of cities in the larger society.
+You can take courses from a broad range of fields including:

 - environmental studies